nicholasdille/container-slides/170_supply_chain_security/sbom/quick.md

 ### Use cases

-XXX inventory
+Inventory of libraries used in software artifact

-XXX vulnerabilities
+Scan for vulnerabilities

-XXX licenses
+Scan for licenses of libraries

 ### Formats